coreos/rpm-ostree/doc/treefile.md

    Note this does not alter the RPM database, so `rpm -V` will complain.

+ * `check-passwd`: Object, optional: Checks to run against the new passwd file before accepting the tree.
+All the entries specified should exist (unless ignored) and have the same values or the compose will fail.
+There are four
+   types: none (for no checking), previous (to check against the passwd file in the previous commit), file (to check against another passwd file), and data to specify the relevant passwd data in the json itself.

+   Example: `check-passwd: { "type": "none" }`
+   Example: `check-passwd: { "type": "previous" }`
+   Example: `check-passwd: { "type": "file", "filename": "local-passwd" }`
+   Example: `check-passwd: { "type": "data", "entries": { "bin": 1, "adm": [3, 4] } }`
+   See also: `ignore-remove-users`

+ * `check-groups`: Object, optional: Checks to run against the new group file before accepting the tree.
+All the entries specified should exist (unless ignored) and have the same values or the compose will fail.
+There are four
+   types: none (for no checking), previous (to check against the group file in the previous commit), file (to check against another group file), and data to specify the relevant group data in the json itself.

+   Example: `check-groups: { "type": "none" }`
+   Example: `check-groups: { "type": "previous" }`
+   Example: `check-groups: { "type": "file", "filename": "local-group" }`
+   Example: `check-groups: { "type": "data", "entries": { "bin": 1, "adm": 4 } }`
+   See also: `ignore-remove-groups`

+ * `ignore-remove-users`: Array, optional: Users to ignore if they are missing in the new passwd file.
+If an entry of `*` is specified then any user can be removed without failing the compose.

+   Example: `ignore-remove-users: ["avahi-autoipd", "tss"]`

+ * `ignore-remove-groups`: Array, optional: Groups to ignore if they are missing in the new group file.
+If an entry of `*` is specified then any group can be removed without failing the compose.

+   Example: `ignore-remove-users: ["avahi"]`

  * `postprocess-script`: String, optional: Full filesystem path to a script that will be executed in the context of the target tree.
 The script will be copied into the target into `/tmp`, and run as a container